seb-eis/Mocassin/docs/userguide-md/transition-model.md

   - Position chain : *stable, unstable, stable, stable, unstable, stable*
   - Linking chain : $p_0 \rightarrow p_1 \rightarrow p_2 \bullet p_3 \rightarrow p_4 \rightarrow p_5$

-Aside from the position chain and the selection of a linking pattern, state change chains also allow to set an "association/dissociation" flag.
-This flag has an effect only if it is used with vehicle connection patterns and instructs the processing system to generate association/dissociation transition rules based on the linear chain instead of the default unidirectional movement behavior.
+It should be noted that a vehicle movement linearization may be association/dissociation or unidirectional behavior.
 As an example, using a 5-site 2-species vehicle with a parallel $A$ and $B$ migration by vacancy mechanism, the matrix notations in (6) and (7) illustrate the different results for unidirectional (default) transport and association/dissociation behavior, respectively.
-It should be obvious that the two cases are different processes with distinct net absolute charge transports in the general case when applied to a 3D geometry, thus Mocassin allows to define and model them independently.
+It should be obvious that the two cases are different processes with distinct net absolute charge transports in the general case when applied to a 3D geometry.
+Mocassin only generates unidirectional movement rules as shown in (6), that means that generating association/dissociation behavior requires to link the state change chain to a geometry where the unidirectional rule yields the association/dissociation case.

 $$
 \begin{aligned}